peterlacko/gooddata-ui/docs/cors.md

 Subject: CORS origin setup for analytics.example.com

-Hello GoodData Support team,could you please enable https://smart-app.example.com as CORS origins for the GoodData domain associated with https://analytics.example.com/
+Hello GoodData Support team, could you please enable https://smart-app.example.com as CORS origins for the GoodData domain associated with https://analytics.example.com/ ?

 Thank you.
 ```

 If you know the exact name of your GoodData domain, provide it too.
 Requesting additional URLs to enable API calls from a local machine during development is recommended.
 For example, `https://local.test:8443` \(you have to set up `local.test` as an alias for `localhost` because using the actual localhost is not allowed\).

-## On Your Local Dev Machine
+## On your local dev machine

 You can bypass this CORS restriction in this case because making a cross-origin request from a trusted application is safe.
 To bypass, set up a local proxy.
 The proxy will make the GoodData API accessible under the same hostname and port as your web application, that is, [https://localhost:3000/gdc/](https://localhost:3000/gdc/).

-Using a proxy is a quick solution that allows you to immediately start with the GoodData UI SDK.
-For a proper production-ready solution, see [How to Access the GoodData API Directly](ht_access_gd_api_directly.md)and set up access to the GoodData API.
+Using a proxy is a quick solution that allows you to immediately start using GoodData.UI.
+For a proper, production-ready, solution, see [How to Access the GoodData API Directly](ht_access_gd_api_directly.md) and set up access to the GoodData API.

 To set up a proxy, add the following section to the root level of your `package.json` \(this works with any application started using `react-scripts start`\):